BDC Fraud Lawyer: Recovering Losses from Business Development Company Investments

 How long do I have to file a BDC fraud claim?

-FINRA arbitration claims generally must be filed within six years of the event or transaction giving rise to the dispute.
-However, state law claims incorporated into arbitration may have shorter statutes of limitations, typically 2-4 years depending on the claim type and jurisdiction.
+FINRA Rule 12206 generally makes an arbitration claim ineligible if six years have elapsed from the occurrence or event giving rise to the dispute.
+State-law claims asserted in arbitration may have shorter statutes of limitations, often two to four years depending on the claim type and jurisdiction.
 Contact an attorney promptly to evaluate your specific deadlines.

 Can I sue my broker for BDC losses if I signed disclosure documents?